holepunchto/bare-mobile-doctor/README.md

-# Bare on Expo
+# 🩺 Bare Mobile Doctor!

-Example of embedding Bare in an Expo application using <https://github.com/holepunchto/react-native-bare-kit>.
+The Bare doctor application for mobile.

 ## Usage